US Work Permit Requirements

 - Type L-1 Intra Company Transfer Visa

-Type L-1 visa is offered to the managers, executives and workers with specialized knowledge who are working in a foreign business entity for one continuous year within the past 3 years.
-This visa is also offered to businessmen who have business/es in other country or countries but are looking to open an office in the US.
+The type L-1 visa is offered to the managers, executives, and workers with specialized knowledge who are working in a foreign business entity for one continuous year within the past 3 years.
+This visa is also offered to businessmen who have business/es in other countries or countries but are looking to open an office in the US.

-Requirement 1: The businessperson / executive has secured a sufficient physical space within US for a new office of his company.
+Requirement 1: The businessperson/executive has secured sufficient physical space within US for a new office of his company.

 Requirement 2: The petitioning US company must have a relationship with your established company abroad.

 Requirement 3: The new office of the company must start its operations within one year after the businessperson/ manager/ executive has entered US on L-1 visa.

 Requirement 4: After one year, the office of the company must have all the managerial and executive staff.
 This requirement has to be met if, and only if, the L-1 visa holder is requesting for an extension of stay in the US.

 Contrary to the H-1B visa, L-1 visa does not have any quota and as many people can enter th eUS on this type of visa.
 Also, the L-1 visa applicant does not have to submit any educational documents in order to obtain a work visa in the USA.

 The businessperson or the manager who is entering the US soil to establish a company’s office can stay in the US for up to one year.
 An extension in visa can be sought for up to seven years after which the visa holder will be required to leave the country.

 - Type TN Visa for Specialty Worker under NAFTA